 If the Enterprise Court rules that the company has been mismanaged, it can take a number of measures based on the request of the shareholder (who initiated the proceedings).
-Inquiry proceedings are based on article 2:345-2:357 Dutch Civil Code (DCC).
+Inquiry proceedings are based on article 2:345-2:359 Dutch Civil Code (DCC).
 It is only possible to start inquiry proceedings against a company, and not against individual officers or directors.
 There are also certain requirements (a group of) shareholders have to meet to qualify as a shareholder eligible to bring this type of claim.
 These requirements can be found in article 2:346 (b) and (c) DCC.
-Furthermore, inquiry proceedings can only be brought against companies who have their place of business in the Netherlands (Dutch Supreme Court, e-Traction).
+In this respect, it must be noted that the shareholders are required to bring forward their objections to the board of directors and the supervisory board and provide the company a period to investigate and remedy the objections raised in order to have a cause of action.
+Furthermore, inquiry proceedings can only be brought against companies established under Dutch law and thus companies with its statutory seat in the Netherlands.